Fort Johnson, New York: Geography

 New York State Route 5, an east-west highway, passes through the south part of the village, where it is joined by New York State Route 67, Fort Johnson Avenue.
+NY-5 leads southeast 2.5 mi to the center of Amsterdam and west 8 mi to Fonda, the Montgomery county seat, while NY-67 leads northwest eight miles to Johnstown.